Aftercare

 Keep It Clean

-Gently clean the tattoo with lukewarm water and mild, fragrance-free soap.
+• Gently clean the tattoo with water, fragrance-free soap.

 Avoid Picking or Scratching